 Events

-June - July 2025 Programme
+Our September - November 2025 Programme

 All events take place via Zoom Webinar and can be watched live including Q&A. Ticket holders will be emailed a link to join 24 hours in advance.
 In case you can’t make it on the day, ticket holders will also receive a link to view a recording of the talk, which will be available for one month.